MinhJrDinh/Bellabeat-Case-Study/README.md

-# Case Study for Google's Capstone
+# Google Capstone
 A capstone project from Google's data analytics certificate on [Coursera](https://www.coursera.org/professional-certificates/google-data-analytics)

 # Business Task
-I was tasked with using a public dataset from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and seeing trends from this raw data to better inform a company's decision-making on its smart watch device
+I was tasked with using a public dataset from [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit) and seeing trends from this raw data to better inform a tech company (Bellabeat) on its smartwatch device

 # Notes
 - Code is written using the R language